Employer Identification Number

 Where It Appears in a Real Tax Workflow

-An employer identification number appears in entity filing and reporting workflows such as Form 1065, Form 1120, and Form 1120-S. It also matters when a business issues Information Return documents or responds to an IRS Notice.
+An employer identification number appears in entity filing and reporting workflows such as Form 1065, Form 1120, and Form 1120-S. IRS guidance also makes clear that an EIN is not only for entities with employees.
+It also matters when a business issues an Information Return, reviews an IRS Notice, or checks what the IRS shows on the entity account.

 Practical Example

 A partnership files its annual entity return and issues reporting documents connected to owner and payee reporting.
-The EIN helps connect those filings and records to the correct entity account.
+The EIN helps connect those filings and records to the correct entity account so the return, issued documents, and later IRS records all point to the same business taxpayer.

 Common Misunderstandings and Close Contrasts